 Millions of kids across America will celebrate Halloween this year.
+Some people even use smart home devices in their Halloween decorations.
 And whether your child is a ghost or a princess, Halloween candy and food safety is a prime concern for most parents.

 With that thought in mind, My Alarm Center is pleased to offer these tips to keep your children safe during this trick-or-treat season:

 - Feed your child before allowing them to trick-or-treat.
 A full belly helps to keep them from snacking while trick-or-treating.